 Our Learning Volunteers bring Museum handling specimens into our galleries and exhibitions to create unforgettable learning experiences.
 They support visitors of all ages and backgrounds to investigate the natural world.

-You do not need to have experience in museums, science, learning, or education to apply.
-All you need is curiosity and interest in nature, enjoy working in a team, and be willing to learn and help others learn about nature
+You do not need to have experience in museums, science, learning or education to apply.
+All you need is curiosity and interest in nature, to enjoy working in a team and to be willing to learn and help others learn about nature.

 Learning Volunteers at Tring

 Discover more about the natural world by interacting with visitors in the Museum's specimen-rich galleries.

 You will use real specimens in our handling collection, from animal skulls to insects, to share your knowledge with school groups and the public.

 The programme includes training on how to engage with visitors and handle specimens.

 You need to be aged 18 or over and have a desire to share your passion for natural history.
 The learning volunteer days reflect our busy times during the weekend and school bookings during the week - flexible availability is desired.
 To get the most out of the programme, we recommend volunteers join us for a minimum of six months.